mkloubert/vs-deploy/README.md

 #### local

-Deploys to a local folder.
+Deploys to a local folder or a shared folder inside your LAN.

 | Name | Description |
 | ---- | --------- |